Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/phase-3-C-Information-systems-architecture.md

    * Data Entity / Data Function Matrix, Application/Data Matrix
 3) Diagrams: Conceptual data diagram, logical data diagram, data dissemination diagram, data security diagram, data migration diagram, data lifecycle diagram

+## Application Architecture.
+Purpose (Objectives)
+1) Develop Target Application Architecture
+2) Develop Architecture Roadmap items based on gaps.

+## Application Architecture.
+Inputs
+1) External Reference Materials
+2) Request for Architecture Work (optional,from Preliminary phase)
+3) Organization Capability Assessment (Phase A, same in B)
+4) Communication Plan (Phase A, same in B)
+5) Organization Model for Enterprise Architecture (Preliminary Phase, same in B)
+6) Tailored Architecture Framework (Preliminary Phase, same in B)
+   - customized to suit the specific needs, culture, and maturity of an organization.
+7) Application Principles (the ToGAF Standard: ADM Techniques)
+8) Approved Statement of Architecture work (from Phase A)
+9) Architecture Vision (from Phase A)
+10) Architecture Repository (from Preliminary Phase)
+11) Draft Architecture Documents and Draft Requirements (from Phase B)
+12) Business and Data Related Architecture Roadmap (from Phase B)
+   - How to implement the new data storage and management technologies
+   - Introduction of new data governance policies
+   - Initiatives for data cleansing or data migration
+   - Development of a data dictionary or catalog
+   - Measures to improve data security, privacy, or compliance

+## Application Architecture.
+Steps
+1) Select Reference Models, Viewpoints, And Tools
+2) Develop Baseline Application Architecture Description
+   - How are the software within your organization working today
+3) Develop Target Application Architecture Description
+   - how should the software and the organization work in the future?
+4) Perform Gap Analysis
+   - What are the gaps between then and now and what are the work items that need to be defined in order to resolve those gaps
+5) Define Candidate Roadmap Components
+   - How to implement the new data storage and management technologies
+   - Introduction of new data governance policies
+   - Initiatives for data cleansing or data migration
+   - Development of a data dictionary or catalog
+   - Measures to improve data security, privacy, or compliance
+6) Resolve impacts across the architecture landscape
+7) Conduct Formal Stakeholder Review
+   - you can review that design with your formal stakeholders,
+   - get their sign off on that,
+   - get their feedback
+8) Finalize Application Architecture
+9) Create Architecture Definition Document
+   - put the applicationelements into your architecture definition document.

+## Application Architecture.
+Outputs
+1) Refined Phase A Deliverables
+2) Draft Architecture Definition Document
+   - Baseline Application Architecture, approved version
+   - Target Application Architecture, approved version
+3) Draft Architecture Requirements specification - gap analysis
+4) Application Architecture Components of an Architecture Roadmap

+## Artifacts Produced
+1) Catalogs: Application Portfolio catalog, interface catalog
+2) Matrices: Application / Organization Matrix, Role / Application Matrix, Application Function matrix, application interaction matrix
+3) Diagrams:
+   - Application Communication diagram,
+   - Application and User Location Diagram,
+   - Application Use-Case diagram,
+   - Enterprise Manageability diagram,
+   - Process/Application Realization Diagram,
+   - Software Engineering Diagram,
+   - Application Migration Diagram,
+   - Software Distribution Diagram